lzim/mtl/blue/session05/s05_facilitator/mtl_session05_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">](#DontClick)

-- In Sessions 2 and 3 we used the data UI to look back at team trends over the past two years.
+- **In Sessions 2 and 3 we used the data UI to look back at team trends over the past two years.
 That gave us a sense of *what IS* in our team now.
-For example, we saw that \___________________
+For example, we saw that \___________________.**
-- Backward looking data review is limited for guiding effective change.
+- **Backward looking data review is limited for guiding effective change.
 Even when we see a trend we like, we may not know what is causing it, and we may worry that the next change we make will undo it.
-It can also be demotivating to see trends we don't like and not know what's causing the problem.
+It can also be demotivating to see trends we don't like and not know what's causing the problem.**
-- Today we're at a turning point where we will begin to use the simulation UI to anticipate future trends.
-We'll start asking *what if* questions about different decisions the team could make.
+- **Today we're at a turning point where we will begin to use the simulation UI to anticipate future trends.
+We'll start asking *what if* questions about different decisions the team could make.**
-- With the sim UI we have a way to test our hypotheses about those questions that lets us learn "as quick as we learn not to touch a hot stove".
-And even more importantly, this virtual world lets us test our "what if" questions without any risk to the well-being of veterans.
+- **With the sim UI we have a way to test our hypotheses about those questions that lets us learn "as quick as we learn not to touch a hot stove".
+And even more importantly, this virtual world lets us test our "what if" questions without any risk to the well-being of veterans.**
-- Simulation helps us to place a better initial bet about what is likely to pay off for our local Veteran community in terms of getting patients timely access to our highest quality care.
+- **Simulation helps us to place a better initial bet about what is likely to pay off for our local Veteran community in terms of getting patients timely access to our highest quality care.**

 ## In-session Exercise \[ [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "15" width = "15">](#DontClick) \]